-Even though abnormal fractionated EGMs were present at the anterior RVOT in all our patients, many patients initially did not have a spontaneous type 1 Brugada ECG pattern.
-Thus, localized fractionation and late conduction at the RVOT alone may not be enough to cause the type 1 Brugada ECG pattern.
-The signature Brugada ECG pattern appeared only after ajmaline was administered in many of our patients and monophasic unipolar EGMs were recorded.
+ECG pattern.
+The signature Brugada ECG pattern appeared only after ajmaline was administered in many of our patients, and monophasic unipolar EGMs were recorded.
 This was associated with further prolongation of these abnormal epicardial EGMs and conduction block or excitation failure, as shown in Figure 1.
 Clearly, conduction block in various areas of the anterior RVOT epicardial substrate sites was instrumental in unmasking the type 1 Brugada ECG pattern.
-This is supported by the observation that small changes in activation contributed to subtle changes in the ECG ST-segment.
+This is supported by the observation that small changes in activation contributed to subtle changes in the ECG ST segment.

-These findings support those of Hoogendijk and colleagues, as well as ten Sande et al., which suggest that, subepicardial structural abnormalities (in our study BrS patients, subtle fibrosis in the epicardium and sub-epicardium) are present in BrS patients and likely serve as the barriers that create the tortuous path through which the propagating impulses have to go, and in turn create fractionated-EGMs and late potentials; these fibrotic tissues may also create a narrow isthmus for the depolarizing current to travel through and then reach the area of large expansion of the myocardium mass where "current-to-load mismatch" occurs, especially in the presence of reduced INa by ajmaline, causing excitation failure.
-The excitation failure can be intermittent or cycle length dependent, resulting in intermittent loss of local activation.
+These findings support those of Hoogendijk et al10 as well as those of ten Sande et al,12 which suggest that subepicardial structural abnormalities (in our study patients with BrS, subtle fibrosis in the epicardium and subepicardium) are present in patients with BrS and likely serve as the barriers that create the tortuous path through which the propagating impulses have to go and in turn create fractionated EGMs and late potentials; these fibrotic tissues may also create a narrow isthmus for the depolarizing current to travel through and then reach the area of large expansion of the myocardium mass where a "current-to-load mismatch" occurs, especially in the presence of reduced I{Na} by ajmaline, causing excitation failure.
+Excitation failure can be intermittent or cycle length dependent, resulting in intermittent loss of local activation.
 The combined tissue discontinuity, excitation failure, and loss of local activation lead to the presence of STE in the right precordial leads because of the electronic current generated by activation of the proximal site through the isthmus.

 This observation is therefore consistent with previous studies.
-In a study of an explanted heart of a BrS patient who had recalcitrant electrical storms necessitating heart transplantation surgery, Coronel et al. found abundant fibrous and adipose tissue in the RV associated with marked activation delay in the RV.
-Our recent collaborative multicenter study unequivocally demonstrated epicardial and interstitial fibrosis and reduced gap junction expressions in the RVOT of sudden cardiac death victims with BrS family history and negative routine autopsy.
-In the same study, we also found epicardial and interstitial fibrosis from the biopsies taken from BrS patients during open-heart ablation from RVOT epicardial sites; at these sites, abnormal, fragmented, and delayed conduction were also found.
-Thus, the above observation incontrovertibly support that RV epicardium is the main substrate site where fractionated late ventricular electrograms are present in BrS patients as an expression of the structural abnormalities
+In a study of an explanted heart of a patient with BrS who had recalcitrant electrical storms necessitating heart transplantation surgery, Coronel et al13 found abundant fibrous and adipose tissue in the RV associated with marked activation delay in the RV.
+Our recent collaborative multicenter study unequivocally demonstrated epicardial and interstitial fibrosis and reduced gap junction expressions in the RVOT patients who died suddenly with BrS family history and negative routine autopsy.14 In the same study, we also found epicardial and interstitial fibrosis from the biopsies taken from patients with BrS during open heart ablation from RVOT epicardial sites; at these sites, abnormal, fragmented, and delayed conduction was also found.14 Thus, the above observation incontrovertibly support that RV epicardium is the main substrate site where fractionated late ventricular EGMs are present in patients with BrS as an expression of structural abnormalities.^{3,14,15}